vrockai/pipeline-test/docs/content.md

 ---

-## The effect of probiotic and synbiotic supplementation on appetite-regulating hormones and desire to eat: a systematic review and meta-analysis of clinical trials.
+## The effect of probiotic and synbiotic supplementation on appetite-regulating hormones and desire to eat: A systematic review and meta-analysis of clinical trials.
- 20.12.2022, _M Noormohammadi, Z Ghorbani, U Löber, M Mahdavi-Roshan, TUP Bartolomaeus, A Kazemi, N Shoaibinobarian, SK Forslund_
+ 24.12.2022, _M Noormohammadi, Z Ghorbani, U Löber, M Mahdavi-Roshan, TUP Bartolomaeus, A Kazemi, N Shoaibinobarian, SK Forslund_

 Recent studies have demonstrated the effect of probiotics, prebiotics, and synbiotics on adiponectin and leptin levels; however, those findings remain contested.
 The present study aimed to explore the impact of probiotics/synbiotics on appetite-regulating hormones and the desire to eat.